Derpford/incrementality-matrix/classpects.md

 Dream is the aspect of structured creativity, and the process of creating something.
 A mind is a machine for following and creating instructions.
 Dream deals with those instructions, producing grand creations by organizing their parts and feeding them through a mental factory.
 The things Dream creates are classically beautiful.
 Dream players do not like being interrupted when they're in The Zone.

-Rain is the aspect of madness and rampancy.
+Moon is the aspect of madness and rampancy.
 A mind is a wonderful thing to waste.
-Rain helps you waste it in such wonderful ways!
-Rain deals with making things topsy-turvy, helping you forget what bothers you and coming up with lovely replacements.
-Rain's creations make other people's heads start to hurt, but why should you care?
+Moon helps you waste it in such wonderful ways!
+Moon deals with making things topsy-turvy, helping you forget what bothers you and coming up with lovely replacements.
+Moon's creations make other people's heads start to hurt, but why should you care?
 You can see them just fine.
-Rain players are utterly bonkers, and their madness can spread into game constructs.
+Moon players are utterly bonkers, and their madness can spread into game constructs.

-Mist is the aspect of replication and imitation.
+Fae is the aspect of replication and imitation.
 A mind is at its best when it can send copies of its thoughts to other minds.
-Mist deals with making it easier to copy your thoughts, particularly by copying you.
-Mist can also copy other things, of course.
+Fae deals with making it easier to copy your thoughts, particularly by copying you.
+Fae can also copy other things, of course.
 Imitation is the sincerest form of flattery, and you can flatter with the best of them.
-Figuring out which Mist player is the *original* is a difficult task.
+Figuring out which Fae player is the *original* is a difficult task.

 ### Story Triad
 The Story Triad deals with narratives and the legend of your life.